 These tools are just a bare minimum that every customer service team should have.
 Also, you can actively utilize not a technology but a kind of trick – a “thank you for your order” template and similar that will significantly speed up the process.

 There are also things like chatbots that are gaining their momentum right now.
 However, opinions differ on this technology.
 Some say that it’s the best way to help customers 24/7 and ease your team’s workload, while others think that this technology isn’t developed enough to be any helpful at this point.

 Dmytro Okunyev, Founder of Chanty, says that chatbots are only good if you have a range of 4-5 questions that your customers keep asking:

 We get a range of different questions about our pricing plans, how we stack up against our competitors, what features we have, what is in our product roadmap, etc. Moreover, we have customers ranging from small teams of 5 to enterprise businesses with 500 seats.
 In other words, the target audience is just too diverse to cover with a single chatbot.
 This is why we ditched the chatbot and started hiring customer support agents to have coverage for at least 12 hours per day.
 The cost is greater but so is the ROI.

 Once you’ve hired the right people, outlined their responsibilities, and given them the most powerful tools, your main responsibility is to track their performance.
 That’s why setting realistic yet precise customer service KPIs (key performance indicators) is a must.

 In my personal experience, KPIs usually sound rather intimidating to employees.
-That is why it’s important to base such requirements on your own experience in order to make them achievable.
-Also, a good customer service manager remembers that KPIs exist for rewarding and motivating frontrunners, too.
+That is why it’s important to base such requirements on your own experience to make them achievable.
+Also, a good customer service manager remembers that KPIs exist to reward and motivate frontrunners, too.
 Don’t forget to endorse.